Breeds will not be important to a casual pet collector but it’s something you need to consider for the optimal success rate.

 |8 = 18||P / S||0||0.9||0.9||1.8|

 |10 = 20||P / B||0.4||0.9||0.4||1.7|

 |11 = 21||S / B||0.4||0.4||0.9||1.7|

 The more specialised a breed, the more points it will get overall so the ultra-specialised 4/14, 5/15, and 6/16 breeds get a full 2 points per level, while the ultra-balanced 3/13 breed gets only 1.5 points total making it the weakest in stat allocation.

 A pet with H/H refers to a double dose of Health or 2/0/0 but if you see H/B, that’s Health mixed with Balance or .9/.4/.4.
 There’s also B/B for double Balance or .5/.5/.5. as well as P/S for Power mixed with Speed or 0/.9/.9.

 Things to Note

-- Vendor bought pets like the Dragonhawk Hatchlings have multiple BreedIDs so you may need to buy a few to get the Breed you want.
+- Vendor bought pets like the Dragonhawk Hatchlings have multiple breeds so you may need to buy a few to get the breed you want.

-- Don’t be afraid to capture a poor quality pet if it’s the breed you’re after since you can always upgrade the quality later.
-This is especially true for a low spawn pet like the Minfernal, although in this case you should capture one and call it a great day.
+- Don’t be afraid to capture a poor quality pet if it’s the breed you’re after – you can always upgrade it later.
+This is especially true for a low spawn pet like the Minfernal.
+In this case, you should capture one and call it a great day.

-For a lot of players, BreedIDs will only be important for the ones you choose to power-level your pets with (or though tamer battles) since you’re aiming for the highest success rate.
+For many, BreedIDs will only be important for the ones you choose to power-level through tamer battles since you’re aiming for the highest success rate.
 At the end of the day, do what feels right to you – whether you just want a full collection of rares, maximum level pets or the most powerful, the choice is up to you.